batiste/django-page-cms/doc/placeholders.rst

 -----------------------------

-If you add the keyword **untranslated** the placeholder's content will be the same whatever language your use.
+If you add the keyword **untranslated** the placeholder's content will be the same whatever language you use.
 It's especialy useful for an image placeholder that should remain the same in every language.

 Template syntax example: